3mdeb/news-and-ideas/blog/content/post/2020-04-03-trenchboot-nlnet-lz-validation.md

 1. Install `cachix`

-`Cachix` is binary cache hosting.
+`cachix` is binary cache hosting.
 It allows to store binary files, so there is no need to build them on your own.
 If it is not very useful for small builds, it is very handy for large ones e.g. Linux kernel binary.